 Privacy reports | Yes, every three months | Yes, monthly with paid plans |

-When it comes to scrubbing your personal info from data broker databases, DeleteMe and Optery take different approaches — but both aim to keep your details out of the wrong hands.
+When it comes to scrubbing your personal info from data broker databases, DeleteMe and Optery take different approaches..

-DeleteMe uses a team of real humans (yes, actual people) to manually submit opt-out requests to big-name data brokers.
+DeleteMe uses a team of actual people to manually submit opt-out requests to big-name data brokers.
 They don’t just do it once and hope for the best — they circle back every few months to make sure your info stays wiped.
-However, data brokers are relentless, and some details, like public records, are tougher to keep off the grid.
-You can also help by flagging specific sites you want them to target.

 Optery, on the other hand, brings automation into the mix.
-It scans the web for your exposed info, fires off removal requests, and keeps an eye out for any sneaky reappearances.
-One of its standout features?
-It gives you before-and-after snapshots of where your data was found, so you can see exactly what’s been scrubbed.
-That extra transparency makes it easy to track your privacy progress.
+It scans the web for your exposed details, fires off removal requests, and keeps an eye out for any sneaky reappearances.
+One of its standout features is the before-and-after snapshots of where your data was found, so you can see exactly what’s been scrubbed.

 Privacy compliance and regulations: What laws power DeleteMe and Optery?

-When it comes to scrubbing your personal data off the internet, DeleteMe and Optery aren’t just winging it — they follow strict privacy laws to make sure everything’s done by the book.
+DeleteMe and Optery adhere to strict privacy laws to ensure everything’s done by the book.

-They play by the rules of the California Consumer Privacy Act (CCPA) and the General Data Protection Regulation (GDPR) in the EU, giving users more control over their personal data.
-That means you have the right to access, delete, and restrict how companies use your info.
+For starters, they play by the rules of the California Consumer Privacy Act (CCPA) and the General Data Protection Regulation (GDPR) in the EU.

-On top of that, both DeleteMe and Optery have earned SOC 2 Type II certifications, a big deal in the data security world.
-Issued by the AICPA, this certification proves they follow strict standards for keeping your information safe and sound.
+On top of that, DeleteMe and Optery earned SOC 2 Type II certifications, a big deal in the data security world.
+These are issued by the AICPA and prove that the duo follows strict standards for keeping private information safe and sound.

 Availability: Does DeleteMe or Optery cover more countries?